Cagliari Calcio: Once and again: 2000 onwards

 Cagliari spent the next four seasons in Serie B, until in 2003–04 with Sardinian-born veteran striker Gianfranco Zola, the team won promotion.
 In 2005–06, the first season without Zola, the team changed their manager three times before Nedo Sonetti, appointed in November, was able to save the team from relegation, especially thanks to the excellent goal contribution from Honduran striker David Suazo.

 Apart from finishing 9th in 2008–09 season, Cagliari regularly finished in the bottom half of Serie A under a sequence of managers, before being relegated in 2014–15.
 They gained promotion back the following season as champions of Serie B.

-In 2014 the company passed, after 22 years of Massimo Cellino's presidency, into the hands of Tommaso Giulini, president and owner of Fluorsid, a multinational in the chemical sector.
-Relegation took place in the first season but the team won the Serie B championship in 2016, returning permanently to the top division albeit always finishing in the second half of the table.
+In 2014, the company passed, after 22 years of Massimo Cellino's presidency, into the hands of Tommaso Giulini, president and owner of Fluorsid, a multinational in the chemical sector.
+Relegation took place in the first season, but the team won the Serie B championship in 2016, returning permanently to the top division, albeit always finishing in the second half of the table.
+Cagliari was relegated at the end of the 2021–22 season.
+They reappointed Claudio Ranieri halfway through the 2022–23 season with the club in fourteenth place.
+Under Ranieri's management, Cagliari won the 2022–23 Serie B playoffs.

 Stadium

 Cagliari moved from the Stadio Amsicora to the Stadio Sant'Elia in 1970, after winning their only league title.
 It was renovated for Italy's hosting of the 1990 FIFA World Cup where it hosted all of England's group games, ostensibly to confine the team's notorious hooligans to an island.

 Disputes with the city council over renovation of the publicly owned stadium meant that Cagliari played their final home games of 2011–12 at the Stadio Nereo Rocco in Trieste on the Italian mainland.
 For most of the following season, the club played at the Stadio Is Arenas in the neighbouring municipality of Quartu Sant'Elena.
 It was deemed unsafe by the league, forcing them to play behind closed doors before leaving the ground in April 2013.
-The Sant'Elia was demolished for a new stadium in 2017, and the club moved to the temporary Sardegna Arena next to it.
+The Sant'Elia was demolished for a new stadium in 2017, and the club moved to the temporary Unipol Domus next to it.